Take a look at your bank account or your budget and see what your biggest monthly expense is.

 - One of these methods may save a little, but by combining a few, the savings add up quicker and higher.

-Do what you need/want to do in order to save money!
+We’re looking to reduce your energy bills here, so do what you need/want to do in order to save money!

 If you’ve already done all of this, let everyone know of your experience in the comments!
 Do any of these things actually help to reduce utility bills?
 People love to know that it actually works and that it’s not something a random dude on the ‘net made up for clickbait hahaha!